gwiazdorrr/CxxSwizzle/README.md

 	float4 position SEM(POSITION);

-Not pretty, but would work and the shader would compile both as C++ and HLSL>
+Not pretty, but would work and the shader would compile both as C++ and HLSL.